The Magic Roundabout (film): Plot

-Mourning for their friend, Dougal and his friends embark to recover the diamonds.
-This task takes them to a lava-bordered volcano and an ancient temple filled with booby-traps and evil skeleton guards, but Zeebad captures both of these diamonds; leaving the only hope of stopping Zeebad by getting back to the roundabout and to the final diamond before Zeebad does.
-The gang and Train are chased outside the volcano by Zeebad in a drill-like vehicle, but they inadvertently crash into a buffer stop and are sent flying before crash-landing into the snow, injuring Train in the process.
-As a result, they are forced to leave the injured Train behind and return to the village on foot through the snowy barren wasteland the world is now freezing into.
-Zeebad, after having abandoned Sam the Soldier to die wounded in the snow, beats the gang to the now-frozen village, but is unable to find the third diamond anywhere.
-Sam then arrives on an elk, having realised that his true duty is to protect the roundabout against Zeebad, he tries to make a stand but is easily defeated.
-Having learned that Sam was in fact on the roundabout, Zeebad discovers that the third diamond is and always was hidden inside Sam, and removes it from him (ending Sam's life as a result).
+While saddened, Dougal and his friends continue their journey to retrieve the diamonds respectively from a lava-bordered volcano and an ancient temple filled with evil skeleton guards.
+But Zeebad takes them, leaving the only hope to stop Zeebad is by returning to the roundabout before Zeebad does.
+The gang onboard Train are pursued by Zeebad in a drill-like locomotive and he overhears that they are returning to the roundabout.
+They crash into a buffer stop, sending them flying before crash-landing into the snow.
+The impact injures Train, forcing the gang to leave Train behind and return to the village through the snowy barren wasteland the world is now freezing into.
+Zeebad, after abandoning an injured Sam in the snow, beats the gang to the now-frozen village, but cannot find the third diamond.
+Sam, having realised his true duty is to guard the roundabout, arrives on the moose to battle Zeebad, but is overpowered and fatally wounded.
+Learning that Sam was part of the roundabout, Zeebad discovers that the diamond is hidden inside Sam, and removes it from him, ending Sam's life.

-Zeebad, with all three diamonds now in his possession, uses them to freeze the world by freezing the Sun.
-However, the gang finally reach the village, get to the diamonds, and put them into their places on the roundabout until only the third diamond is left.
-Though Zeebad beats the gang to the diamond and seemingly secures his victory, the timely arrival of a healed Train knocks the diamond out of Zeebad's reach and gives Dougal the chance to place it in the roundabout's final slot.
-Zeebad is now re-imprisoned, and the world is thawed, Zebedee is restored to his friends, villagers are freed, and the Sun shines again.
+When Zeebad begins to freeze the sun with the three diamonds, the gang returns to the village and intervene by reclaiming the diamonds and slot them on the roundabout until the third diamond remains.
+Although Zeebad steals it back and reclaims his victory, the timely arrival of a healed Train knocks the diamond free from Zeebad, giving Dougal the chance to simultaneously redeem himself by slotting it on the roundabout.
+This activates the power in the diamonds to re-imprison Zeebad, thaw out the world, along with the sun, and restore the Magic Roundabout.
+Zebedee is revealed to have survived and re-joins his friends.

-Of those trapped in the roundabout, a comatose Florence is revived by Dougal.
-As everyone goes for a ride on the roundabout, they discover that it does not work because Sam is lifeless.
-At this point, Sam is restored and then reverted to his inanimate form, and placed back on the roundabout which functions once again.
+As those who were trapped on the roundabout are freed, a comatose Florence is revived by Dougal.
+As everyone goes for a ride on the roundabout, they discover that it is still non-functional because Sam is lifeless.
+Zebedee restores Sam back to his inanimate form and returns him on the roundabout which functions once again.
 Dougal now realises the true value of his friends and the good qualities of selflessness, courage, and humility.